 COMM1313 Communications Techniques for effective communication, including verbal communication, nonverbal communication, listening skills, small group communication, organizational communication, multicultural communication, online communication, and practice in the preparation and presentation of speeches.
 3 credits.
-ACTS: SPCH 1003.
+ACTS: SPCH1003 interpretation of the statutory criminal law as set forth by the State of Arkansas and the U.S. Supreme Courts, and to introduce them to felonies, misdemeanors, violations, and the punishments for the crimes.
+3 credits.

 CPSI1003 Intro. to Computer Applications Hands-on use of integrated software for microcomputers.
 Categories include operating environments, word processing, spreadsheet, database, graphics, and presentation software.
 Successful completion of BUS1023 Keyboarding I, or BUS1133 Keyboarding Essentials or keyboarding ability is recommended.
 3 credits.
-ACTS: CPSI 1003.